 Physical condition survey: an independent physical examination of the condition and husbandry standards of representative aircraft from the fleet, measuring the effectiveness of existing maintenance standards/policy.

 Zonal hazard analysis: validation of the aircraft design for potential undesirable system interactions based on system composition within a zone and/or adjacent zones.
-Recognised by the UK Military Aviation Authority, it should be used to inform the platform Safety Case.
+Recognised by the UK Military Aviation Authority (UK MAA), it should be used to inform the platform Safety Case.

 Unique selling points

-Our expertise has been attained over 10+ years of PCS programmes, with 20+ successful programmes completed covering fast jet, helos and large aircraft.
+We have over 10 years experience of PCS programmes, with 20+ successful programmes completed covering fast jet, helicopters and large aircraft.
 Our approved process is endorsed by the UK MAA, and we demonstrate a willingness to share good practice and collaborate with primes.

 We are independent, with advantages that come with a ‘fresh pair of eyes’, and there is no conflict of interest.
 Independence is one of the key principles discussed in the Haddon-Cave Nimrod Review “to ensure an effective safety and airworthiness regime in the future”.